Well-posedness of stochastic continuity equations on Riemannian manifolds: Introduction and main results

 \begin{theorem}[well-posedness] Suppose conditions \eqref{eq:u-ass-1}, \eqref{eq:u-ass-2}, and \eqref{eq:u-ass-3} hold.
 Let the vector fields $a_1,\ldots ,a_N$ be given by Lemma \ref{lem:ellipticity}.
 Then there exists a unique weak solution of \eqref{eq:target} with initial datum $\rho|_{t=0}=\rho_0\in L^2(M)$. \end{theorem}

+As far as we know, this theorem provides the first result on regularization by noise on a manifold (we are not aware of any such result even for ODEs).
 The proof consists of several steps.
 The first one establishes the well-posedness of strong solutions to \eqref{eq:target} with smooth data ($u,\rho_0$), which is the topic of Section \ref{sec:strong-sol}.
 Here the basic strategy is, with the help of a smooth partition of unity subordinate to a finite atlas, to solve localized versions of \eqref{eq:target} ``pulled back'' to $\R^d$, relying on Kunita's existence and uniqueness theory for SPDEs on Euclidean domains \cite{Kunita82,Kunita}.
 We ``glue" the localized solutions together on $M$, obtaining in this way a global solution.
 The gluing procedure is well-defined, because if two coordinate patches intersect, then their corresponding solutions must agree on the intersection, in view of the uniqueness result that is available on $\R^d$ (with $u,\rho_0$ smooth).
 In Section \ref{sec:L2-est}, we derive an $L^2$ estimate for general weak solutions $\rho$ (with non-smooth $u,\rho_0$):

-where the constant $C$ depends on $\norm{\Divh u}_{L^p_{t,x}}$, cf.~\eqref{eq:u-ass-3}, but not $\norm{\Divh u}_{L^\infty}$.
+where the constant $C$ depends on $\norm{\Divh u}_{L^p_{t,x}}$, see \eqref{eq:u-ass-3}, but not $\norm{\Divh u}_{L^\infty}$.
 The derivation of this estimate is based on \eqref{eq:SPDE-renorm}, and a duality argument in which we construct a specific (deterministic) test function $\phi(t,x)$ that can ``absorb" the bad $\Divh u$ term in \eqref{eq:SPDE-renorm}.
 This function solves the terminal-value problem

 where $t_0\in [0,T]$, $\Delta_h$ is the Laplace-Beltrami operator, and $b=b(t,x)\le 0$ is an appropriately chosen irregular function ($b\in L^p$ with $p>d+2$).
 Using Fredholm theory and embedding theorems in anisotropic Sobolev spaces $W^{1,2,p}_{t,x}$ \cite{Besov}, we prove that this problem admits a unique solution $\phi \in W^{1,2,p}_{t,x}$ that satisfies